cloudmesh/technologies/chapters/tech/cloud-foundry.md

 | keywords | Application Hosting Frameworks |

-Cloud Foundry is an open source cloud application platform available through public and private cloud distributions developed initially in-house at *VMware* and mainly written in Java, Ruby, and Go [@www-cloudfoundrywiki].
+Cloud Foundry is an open source platform as service (Paas) cloud application available through public and private cloud distributions developed initially in-house at *VMware* and mainly written in languages such as Java, Ruby, and Go [@www-cloudfoundrywiki].

 In today's era, many organizations are facing